 - Support with finding internships and other work experience and access to work experience bursaries.

-- Skills development workshops and opportunities including the Sprint Personal Development Programme for female students
+- Skills development opportunities including the Sprint Personal Development Programme for female students

-- Support with the practical process of making applications, including CV reviews and interview support via Careers Drop-In which takes place in the Student Opportunity Hub off the Piazza.
+- Support with the practical process of making applications, including CV reviews and interview support via Careers Drop-In sessions

 We have summarised skills, experiences and knowledge we believe you will acquire from your Diploma course.
 Reflecting on what you have learned and planning further personal development will help you to: